-The five outcomes of appeal presented in the table are Recons Upheld (uphold of the plan decision), Recons Overturned (overturn of the plan decision), Recons Dismissed (dismissal of the appeal), and Recons Withdrawn (withdrawal of the appeal).
-Cases may be dismissed because MAXIMUS FEDERAL does not have jurisdiction (e.g., in the instance where the enrollee is not eligible for benefits under a managed care plan), or because the appeal does not meet other requirements.
-The latter include appeals brought by representatives without a properly executed appointment of representative form, or appeals brought by providers not under contract with the MCO without a properly executed Waiver of Liability form, or appeals in which there is no beneficiary liability.
+The five outcomes of appeal presented in the table are Recons Upheld (uphold of the plan decision), Recons Overturned (overturn of the plan decision), Recons Partly Overturned (partial overturn of the plan decision), Recons Dismissed (dismissal of the appeal), and Recons Withdrawn (withdrawal of the appeal).
+Cases may be dismissed because MAXIMUS Federal does not have jurisdiction (e.g., in the instance where the enrollee is not eligible for benefits under a managed care plan), or because the appeal does not meet other requirements.
+The latter include appeals brought by representatives without a properly executed appointment of representative form, or appeals brought by providers not under contract with the Managed Care Organization (MCO) without a properly executed Waiver of Liability form, or appeals in which there is no beneficiary liability.
 Withdrawn cases are valid appeals that have not been decided because a party to the appeal has requested that the appeal not go forward.
 Typically this occurs when an MCO provides a contested service that was requested by the enrollee, making the appeal unnecessary.